madaha668/flutter-vibe-sample/backend/README.md

 # apply migrations and start the API
 uv run python manage.py migrate uv run python manage.py runserver 0.0.0.0:8000

+# or use Docker (requires Docker Compose v2 or docker-compose)
+# rebuild the image and start the backend with SQLite stored on a named volume
+docker compose build backend   # or: docker-compose build backend docker compose up backend      # add -d to run detached

+# run both backend and Postgres
+docker compose up              # builds as needed and starts all services
 ```

 ## API endpoints